-Join Maxim Jago for an in-depth discussion in this video The DVD authoring workflow, part of Up and Running with Encore CS5.
+Join Maxim Jago for an in-depth discussion in this video The DVD authoring workflow, part of Learning Encore CS5.

 Let's just have a look at the overall workflow for producing a DVD, just to give us a sense of the context of the other tools that we'll be using inside of Encore.
 First of all you're going to start up the application, you're going to choose new project, you'll give the project a name, I think today is a Wednesday,INAUDIBLE.
 So there you go Wednesday and choose a location for it.
 Default settings are usually fine once you've produced a couple of DVDs.
 Then you're into the application proper.
 You're going to import some media.
 Let's have that.
 Then you'll make a timeline from that media.

 There we are.
 You need the timeline for the DVD to play.
 Lovely.
 Then we might well add some chapters, and you could use the asterisk key your numerical keypad to do that.
 Chapters are good because it allows of course the viewer to jump between sections of the movie.
 You might well produce a menu for this, because by default it's just going to play so maybe I'll have, let's have a look.
 That will do.
 I'm going to double-click, to open up that menu.
 Now this menu is a four by three menu, but if I look at the properties panel here I can toggle it to 16 by 9 and it kind of looks okay.
 It looks strange when you're used to seeing it four by three first, but it looks fine.